pablofranca19/pablofranca19/README.md

                                              ========= ENGLISH ==========
 Hello!
 Great pleasure to meet you, my name is Pablo and I currently study Software Engineering at Catholic University of Salvador (in portuguese acronym, UCSAL).
-I'm 17 years old and I am starting to give my first steps in the study area.
-At the moment, I'm studying Java as my first ever programming language and also Power BI.
+I'm 17 years old and I am starting to give my first steps on the area.
+At the present time, I'm studying Java as my first ever programming language and also Power BI as Data Science.
-This is my Git Hub profile, which I will use it to show my projects throughout my university and self-taught career.
+This is my Git Hub profile, which i'm going to use it to show my projects throughout my university and self-taught career.
 If you would like to know more about me and my story, just click on my LinkedIn attached profile on Git Hub.

 <!---